Furthering Equality, Diversity and Inclusion in engineering and physical sciences research

 - Funded 11 Inclusion Matters projects to work together to accelerate the pace of culture change and challenge current thinking.
 Our innovative Inclusion Matter's call is supporting ambitious and inspiring projects with the aim to support the acceleration of culture change within the engineering and physical sciences community.

-Areas of Current and future work:
+Current and future work:

 Areas of current and future work include: